 We get a phenotype ratio of 6:6:4 red:yellow:white from this cross, 25% white again.

-These are the crosses that have the best chances of producing white progeny, other than white x white crosses, but since we did not have any white varieties in our original population, I’m leaving those out for now.
-This is just a sanity test to see if our results look remotely close.
+Great!
+The beet system easily accounts for the production of white progeny from colored parents.
+We can’t declare this a true fit without a lot more work, but this is just a sanity test to see if our results look remotely close.
 So, here are the parent and progeny phenotypes for all the seedlings that have survived long enough to form tubers:

 |Parent Background Color||Total Progeny||Yellow Progeny||Red/Purple Progeny||Orange Progeny||White Progeny|